-Activity Potential impact: 1) Disturbance to habitats from trampling and 2) Disturbance to feeding and roosting birds in winter and on passage, although low level works are not a significant issue.
-Potential impact: 1) Disturbance to habitats from trampling and 2) Disturbance to feeding and roosting birds in winter and on passage, although low level works are not a significant issue.
-Potential impact: 1) Disturbance to habitats from trampling and 2) Disturbance to feeding and roosting birds in winter and on passage, although low level works are not a significant issue.
-Potential impact: Impacts can be both diffused and concentrated and each beach area requires a specific appraisal to inform tailored management.
-1) Disturbance to breeding birds and roosting birds at high tide.
-2) Loss of strandline food supply.
-3) Loss of ground stability.
-4) Damage to habitats, particularly from access to remove material.
-Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies planned programmes to deliver strategic objectives e.g. local or national biodiversity targets in partnership with land owners.
-These are 'plans or projects' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme. habitats from trampling and 2) Disturbance to feeding and roosting birds in winter and on passage, although low level works are not a Key Concerns: Generally new habitat creation is adjacent/outside the EMS and therefore has limited impact on EMS habitats although it may impact on mobile species such as fish and birds - however impacts are likely to be largely positive.
+Activity planned programmes to deliver strategic objectives e.g. local or national biodiversity targets in partnership with land owners.
+These are 'plans or projects' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme.
+Mechanism(s) for/and potential impact (s) Potential impact: 1) Disturbance to habitats from trampling and 2) Disturbance to feeding and roosting birds in winter and on passage, although low level works are not a significant issue.
+Location, Key Concerns and Current Management Key Concerns: It is considered that there are no key concerns for this activity.
+Impacts are likely to be largely positive.
+Site specific constraints will be considered as part of the HRA process.
 Management: Such activity is usually associated with management plans, planning applications and will have multiple approvals involved.
-Relevant RA dept: Environment (Ecology, Conservation), Planning (licences and consents), Property.
+Relevant Authorities and Internal Dept/ Function to Whom this Applies Relevant RA dept: Environment (Ecology, Conservation), Planning (licences and consents), Property.
 Beach cleaning and tidal debris management This activity covers the management of waste accumulations (natural or manmade) within the EMS either washed ashore or deposited by users.
-It includes regular beach cleaning operations (by hand or by vehicle), removal of accumulations from flood defences structures and one- off events to tackle unexpected flotsam or jetsam items Works which could have impacts on the Severn Estuary SSSI require consent from NE/NRW .
+It includes regular beach cleaning operations (by hand or by vehicle), removal of accumulations from flood defences structures and one-off events to tackle unexpected flotsam or jetsam items Works which could have impacts on the Severn Estuary SSSI require consent from NE/NRW.
 This activity does not include mechanical beach cleans or dead animals as these are classified as an F1.
-Linked to "Managing unauthorised waste" . visual presence, noise.
+Linked to "Managing unauthorised waste".
+Mechanism: Selective extraction, visual presence, noise.
 Potential impact: Impacts can be both diffused and concentrated and each beach area requires a specific appraisal to inform tailored management.
 1) Disturbance to breeding birds and roosting birds at high tide.
 2) Loss of strandline food supply.
 3) Loss of ground stability.
 4) Damage to habitats, particularly from access to remove material.
-The lack of removal of material can lead to 1) Smothering of habitats, 2) Damage to the flood defences/ operation of sluices, 3) Toxic contamination entering the food Location: Beach cleaning takes place at varying levels on public beaches around the estuary.
+The lack of removal of material can lead to 1) Smothering of habitats, 2) Damage to the flood defences/operation of sluices, 3) Toxic contamination entering the food chain.
+Location: Beach cleaning takes place at varying levels on public beaches around the estuary.
 Material requiring removal can occur anywhere around the estuary, including Weston Bay, Burnham, Berrow and Brean.
 Key Concerns: Regular beach cleaning operations on public beaches includes hand litter picking of manmade debris, removal of strandline vegetation (mixed natural and manmade) and "deep cleaning" of beaches with specialised machines.
 Tidal debris is also removed from the saltmarsh and flood defence earth banks to prevent smothering and die back of vegetation or physical abrasion damage of the defence.
 At infrequent intervals specialised operations may be required to remove out of the ordinary debris such as dead farm animals, stranded cetaceans, chemical drums etc. Key issues for the EMS are the methods of cleaning, removal and disposal of waste on or off site which may impact physically directly on habitats and their dependant species or through disturbance.
 Additionally the intrinsic value of some of the natural waste (e.g. spartina seaweed and woody debris strandlines) means that its removal may also impact on invertebrate and bird populations in particular.
 NRW, EA, NSC, SgDC, NE, MCC, VoGCC, NCC Relevant RA dept: Recreation, Leisure and Tourism, Environment (ecology, waste), Health and Safety, Incident Planning.